neurodata/neurodata.io/content/about/agreements.md

 - The person who submits the paper is the first author.
 After revisions, if somebody else submits the revised paper, the author order may switch.
 - When a paper is released publicly, the lead author should
     - Update the website
     - If relevant, generate a video demonstrating the code in a notebook.
-The video and notebook should be released publicly via a tweetprint.
+The video and notebook should be linked in Github repo and released publicly via a tweetprint.

 ### General Communication